-Best RPGs for PS4 in 2022
+Best RPGs for PS4 2023: Amazing role-playing games on PlayStation 4

-(Pocket-lint) - There's nothing quite like a good role-playing game - or RPG - to get you invested in a long story with memorable characters.
-The very best let you approach problems and scenarios however you like, whether that's by building up your combat skills or talking your way out of trouble.
+There's nothing quite like a good role-playing game - or RPG - to get you invested in a long story with memorable characters.
+The very best let you approach problems and scenarios however you like, whether that's by building up your combat skills or just talking your way out of trouble.

-The PlayStation 4 might not be the newest console on the market, but that just means it has a truly enormous library of great games to call on, including a host of great RPGs for you to check out.
+The PlayStation 4 might not be the newest console on the market now, and is less shiny than the PlayStation 5, but that just means it has a truly enormous library of great games to call on, including a host of great RPGs for you to check out.

 Below, you'll find a quick snapshot of the very best to consider - titles that we've also provided more detail on throughout this roundup.